rambler-digital-solutions/ViperMcFlurry/README.md

 ```

 - Make Presenter of target module conform to this protocol
 - Inject Presenter as moduleInput property of the view.
-You can skip this step in presenter as property with name "output"
+You can skip this step if presenter is a view property with name "output"
 - Add Segue from source module ViewController to target module ViewController.
 - Inject Source ViewController into Source Router as property "transition handler"
-- In Router method call transition handler to open target module with configuration with segue.
+- In Router method call transition handler to open target module with configuration during segue.

 ```
 [[self.transitionHandler openModuleUsingSegue:SegueIdentifier]